pmndrs/react-three-fiber/markdown/api.md

 } = useThree()
 ```

-As of version 6 you can select properties, this allows you to avoid needless re-render for components that are interested only in particulars.
+You can also select properties, this allows you to avoid needless re-render for components that are interested only in particulars.

 ```jsx
 // Will only trigger re-render when the default camera is exchanged